szk2s/my-max-patchers/README.md

 # Max-Library
-My Max Patchers and for Composition and Sound Design.
+Max Patchers and for Composition and Sound Design.
 Some patchers need "Bach" Library.
 (Bach can be installed to MAX via Package Manager)